 Natural Food Stores: If you’re really trying to save money, you are unlikely to find great prices at natural food stores with two big exceptions: items that are on sale and anything in the bulk food department.
 These bulk departments typically offer unbeatable prices on beans, rice, nuts, cereals, and other healthy vegan foods.

 Farmers markets enable you to buy fruits and vegetables at the peak of season, when they’re selling for next to nothing.
 You can lock in savings for months to come by freezing this produce for winter.
 For berries and sliced fruits, the IQF (individually quick freeze) method is the way to go.
-Just arrange them in a single layer of a baking sheet, and put them in the freezer until rock-hard.
+Just arrange your fruit in a single layer of a baking sheet, and put them in the freezer until rock-hard.
 Then transfer them to an airtight container or freezer bag for long-term storage.
 This freezing method keeps your fruit from clumping together into an unappetizing frosty brick.
 And because the fruit freezes much quicker when processed this way, it suffers less damage from the formation of ice crystals.

 Ethnic Groceries: Find these in any good-sized city and even in some smaller towns.
-Whenever I visit these markets, I seldom see anyone not of that particular ethnicity.
+Whenever I visit these markets, I rarely see anyone not of that particular ethnicity.
 That’s a shame, since there are great deals to be had, as well as delicious vegan foods you won’t find anywhere else.
-Asian markets offer the unbeatable prices on tofu, rice, soy sauce, hot sauce, and seaweed.
+Asian markets offer unbeatable prices on tofu, rice, soy sauce, hot sauce, and seaweed.
 Indian groceries are sensational for yummy bagged snacks, papadums, and pickle relishes.
 Most also sell freshly-made hot samosas and pakora for a pittance.

 Gardening: Let’s not forget about growing your own food to save money.
 If you put a fair value on your time, the cost savings won’t be impressive.
 But if you enjoy gardening, you can count your gardening time as leisure and exercise.
 Regardless, you’ll end up with some of the best-tasting produce you’ll ever eat.